SyndicateProtocol/synd-randomness/indexer/README.md

 ## Architecture

 ### Event Monitoring
-The indexer uses Ponder to watch the RandomnessSequencer contract on the sequencing chain (Risa).
+The indexer uses Ponder to watch the RandomnessSequencer contract on the sequencing chain.

 ### Lit Protocol Integration
 When a randomness request is detected: